euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 described projects would not have been possible:

 1. Greg Landrum and the RDKit community (http://www.rdkit.org/)
-2. Francis Atkinson, Nathan Dedman, Gerard van Westen and ChEMBL group.
+2. Francis Atkinson, Nathan Dedman, Gerard van Westen and all former and current members of the ChEMBL group.
 3. All ChEMBL users, in particular those who have contacted chembl-help and suggested enhancements to the existing services